-Key: G major or A minor
+Key: G major or A minor Tempo: 80-90 bpm

 At Grade 3 the test is 4 bars long.
 The candidate will have 30 seconds preparation time and the examiner will offer the metronome as a guide throughout this time.
 The candidate will then have a complete practice run through with the backing track and then on the repeat, the test will be examined.